Museum expansion and renovation

 The construction of the new building involved Zahner pre-patinated ‘Star Blue’ copper, Indiana limestone, and Kawneer 1600 Ultra-Thermal curtain-wall glazing.
-The upper gallery is a clad in copper using a Keith Panel reveal system, following a pattern designed by the architects.
-The first floor gallery is clad in limestone and glass.
+The upper gallery is clad in copper using a Keith Panel reveal system, following a pattern designed by the architects.
+The first-floor gallery is clad in limestone and glass.

 The exterior pavement within the forecourt and garden is made of Cold Springs ‘Charcoal Gray’ granite with a rub and sand finish.
-Perforated panels are used in some placed as a screen to discreet light source to give the building a different look at evening.
+Perforated panels are used in some places as a screen to a discreet light source to give the building a different look at the evening.
 The event space features Vogl ‘DeckenSysteme’ perforated acoustic drywall panels.

 The project aims to achieve Leadership in Energy and Environmental Design (LEED) Silver certification.
 The new building requires 16% less energy, compared with other typical baseline museum buildings.
 The construction debris was land-filled by more than 75%.